-The distinction in Revit Architecture between annotation and model elements is fundamental.
+The distinction in Autodesk Revit Building between annotation and model elements is fundamental.
 Annotation is view specific; model elements appear in all views.
-The trick is understanding what Revit Architecture considers annotation versus data versus view.
+The trick is understanding what Revit Building considers annotation versus data versus view.

 - If you place a door tag, this is pure annotation.
-It only appears in the view in which it is placed. - If you add a level or grid mark, these appear in all views because they are datum marks. - If you add a section mark or elevation mark you are adding a view.
-This is reinforced by the fact that the properties for the mark itself have the same controls and parameters as section view properties. - Linked Revit files also have similar view-based control over visibility; refer to Unit 12.
+It appears only in the view in which it is placed. - If you add a level or grid mark, these appear in all views because they are data. - If you add a section mark or elevation mark you are adding a view.
+This is reinforced by the fact that the properties for the mark itself have the same controls and parameters as section view properties.

 - Create several new 3D perspective views of your design from the previous exercise.
 Compose them on a sheet with an appropriate title block. - Produce two new plans of Level 1, one showing furniture, and one at a high scale and level of detail to show wall interiors. - Create a plan view with door tags, section marks, and some text.
 Duplicate this view twice.
-The first time use the duplicate with detailing feature.
-For the second copy use the simple duplicate (without detailing) feature.
+The first time use the Duplicate with Detailing feature.
+For the second copy use the simple Duplicate (without detailing) feature.
 Study the differences between the copies.
 What appears and what does not appear? - There are two different line tools.
-One is on the Basic tab of the design bar, the other on the Details tab of the design bar.
-What is the fundamental difference between these two tools? - Workbook Unit 5.
+One is on the Basic tab of the Design Bar, the other on the Details tab of the Design Bar.
+What is the fundamental difference between these two tools? - Workbook Unit 5

-- What functionality do sheets replace in CAD? - Why can't you put a plan view on more than one sheet? - Who dictates the scale of the view on the sheet?
+- What functionality do sheets replace in CAD? - Why can't you put a view on more than one sheet? - Who dictates the scale of the view on the sheet?
 Why? - At what scale are elements drawn when placed directly on the sheet (not from an external view)? - What elements belong in a sheet rather than a view? - Why do annotations and symbols change size when the view scale is changed?
-Did they change size at all? - What purpose does a dependent view have?
-Discuss the advantages of a parent view with two dependent views versus two views that are just duplicated with detailing.
+Did they change size at all?

-This unit introduces the concept of design constraints and gives you ideas for hands-on practice creating levels, reference planes, and grids in Revit Architecture.
+This unit introduces the concept of design constraints and gives you ideas for hands-on practice creating levels, reference planes, and grids in Autodesk Revit Building.